w3c/mediasession/README.md

 To run Bikeshed locally, [install Bikeshed](https://github.com/tabatkins/bikeshed/blob/prespec/docs/install.md) and then run `bikeshed spec` in the working directory.

 Everyone is welcome to contribute!
-However, you need [join WICG](https://www.w3.org/community/wicg/) first and sign the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/agreements/cla/).
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for practical licensing details for contributions.

 ## Code of conduct